Saving the Sage Grouse

 Wideview Complex (Val Marie), Saskatchewan

 Two years ago, our staff confirmed the presence of Greater Sage-grouse on one of our newest properties in the heart of Saskatchewan’s grasslands, Wideview!
-Join us in our quest to make fencing on this property more wildlife-friendly and visible to species at risk like sage-grouse, by installing visibility markers on the fence lines.
+In partnership with Grasslands National Park, join us in our quest to make fencing on this property more wildlife-friendly and visible to species at risk like sage-grouse, by installing visibility markers on the fence lines.
 Wherever we can, NCC works to eliminate all unnecessary fencing from its conservation lands that act as a barrier to wildlife movement, but we need your help improving the visibility of the fences that remain in sensitive habitat.
 Studies have shown that these vinyl clips can reduce bird collisions with fences by a whopping 70-80%, so you can feel good about the time you’ll spend volunteering!

 If you’re interested in carpooling to the property with other volunteers (driving or catching a ride) please click here.
 Happy travels!